Precipitation

 | Arctic / Antarctic | 100 – 200 | Low temperatures, predominantly snow |

 Looking at these figures, especially the Arctic data, I recall a private conversation with a field researcher who noted that the "quality" of snow there feels fundamentally different from what the instruments suggest.
 To me, these numbers are just shadows of a much more complex reality.
+This discrepancy exists because standard sensors are calibrated to measure mass and density, yet they often overlook the unique crystalline structures and light-reflective properties that define the Arctic environment—elements that hold critical information about the region's true ecological state.

 The Nature and Classification of Atmospheric Precipitation